July 3–16, 2026

 University of Heidelberg, M.A., Art History

-As a trained art historian with a Magister’s degree from the University of Heidelberg, Charlotte has enjoyed a versatile career in research with stations at the Vatican Library and the National Gallery in Washington.
-Following her experience as primary researcher for a digital art libraries initiative and multiple fellowships—including at the Wikimedia Foundation and in Wolfenbüttel—she joined the inaugural cohort of the new M.Sc. in Digital Scholarship at the University of Oxford.
-Her research and passion for travel inform her teaching beyond literature.
-She has backpacked throughout Africa, Japan, the U.S.A., and Cyprus and enjoys sharing her experiences from within the museum and beyond.
+As a trained art historian with a Magister’s degree from the University of Heidelberg, Charlotte has built a versatile career, including research stays at the Vatican Library and the National Gallery of Art in Washington, D.C.
+Following her work as the primary researcher for a digital art libraries initiative and several fellowships—including at the Wikimedia Foundation and the renowned Herzog August Library in Wolfenbüttel—she expanded her training by completing an MSc in Digital Scholarship at the University of Oxford in 2023.
+She recently began a new role as a researcher at the Centre for Digital Scholarship at the Bodleian Libraries, where she has an opportunity to help inform how artificial intelligence will support data management and cultural heritage discovery at the University of Oxford.
+Charlotte’s experiences in collections-based research and personal international travel inform her teaching beyond the classroom.
+She has solo-backpacked across Africa, Japan, and the U.S., and is excited to return to Oxford Academia.